Important Updates (December 2018)

 For today’s university student, a significant amount of learning, growth and development occurs outside of the classroom, including in residence halls, student organizations and co-curricular instruction such as that offered by Career Services.
 Currently, these learning and development opportunities are not designed or coordinated across the entire student experience in a holistic manner.
 And while some activities have learning goals, many do not, and there are no institutional learning goals for the overall out of classroom Bentley experience.
 The purpose of the Undergraduate Student Experience Task Force is to design an end-to-end undergraduate student experience that supports the learning goals developed by the faculty.
 The experience begins when students first contact Bentley about admission and continues beyond Commencement.
 The Task Force will coordinate and align closely with the group appointed by the Senate Planning Committee to work on the next phase of curriculum development, through a formal coordinating process to be developed once that group is named.
 The overarching goal of the entire process is to ensure that coordinated achievement of learning outcomes through curricular, extra-curricular and co-curricular activities will create a powerful, transformative learning experience for each undergraduate student.

-Vice President for External Affairs Search
+Vice President for External Relations Search

-The second named strategic goal is a new approach to Integrated External Affairs.
+The second named strategic goal is a new approach to Integrated External Relations.
 In November, President Davis-Blake announced structural changes involving Career Services, Executive Education and the Center for Women and Business.
-Now, a search committee comprised of Cabinet members and faculty leadership who are familiar with the activities of this new division will begin a national search for our new Vice President for External Affairs, with the assistance of the consulting firm Korn Ferry.
+Now, a search committee comprised of Cabinet members and faculty leadership who are familiar with the activities of this new division will begin a national search for our new Vice President for External Relations, with the assistance of the consulting firm Korn Ferry.
 The committee members will be Donna Maria Blancero, Maureen Flores, Chris Joyce and Judy Malone, with George Cangiano staffing the search.
 Given the critical importance of this position, President Davis-Blake will chair this search.

 Korn Ferry will visit campus to meet with the search committee and additional faculty and staff members.
 The search will be opened in early 2019, with the goal of filling the role with a highly qualified candidate by the end of the academic year.